bsmith89/snakemake-boise/README.md

 bar-plot printed to the screen.

-The script is also able to render a graphical bar-plot using matplotlib and save the figure to a given file.
+The script is also able to render a graphical bar-plot using matplotlib and save the figure to a named file.

 ```bash
 scripts/plotcount.py isles.tsv isles.png